ds-ws22/website/_sources/weeks/week1.md

 ## Practice

-💻 **Demo application exercise to get started with Github**:
+💻 Demo application exercise to get started with Github:

-Go to the [course GitHub organization](https://github.com/orgs/om2-ws22/repositories) and locate the repo titled:
+Go to the [course GitHub organization](https://github.com/orgs/ds-ws22/repositories) and locate the repo titled:

 `git-github-fundamentals-YOUR_GITHUB_USERNAME`